johan162/commute/docs/USER_GUIDE.md

 **What Does R² Actually Measure?**

-R² calculates the "distance" between your data points and the theoretical line:
+R² calculates the "distance" between your data points and the theoretical line, in other words it calculates the Mean-Square Error between the theorethical line and the data points.
 - **R² = 1.0**: Perfect fit - all points exactly on the line
 - **R² = 0.95**: 95% of variation explained by normal distribution
 - **R² = 0.70**: Only 70% of variation explained - significant deviations